tylim88/Create-Prisma-App/README.md

 1. in ./config/jest.env, change the value of PRISMA_ENDPOINT to match dev or test.

-important: do not run jest on prod prisma endpoint because jest delete database in the beginning of run!
+important: do not run jest on production prisma endpoint because jest delete database in the beginning of run!

 note: I am yet to polish jest logic, as you can see currently it connects to prisma endpoint not node endpoint, but you can still use it without problem.
 I am planning to add basic mild test for production in future.